Karlos97/my-skills-overview/README.md

 ### Private Hosting #bragging

 I used to host apps like this on my private home lab, utilizing [https-portal](https://hub.docker.com/r/steveltn/https-portal/dockerfile), which includes Nginx, making it easy for developers to configure.
 Alternatively, I used Certbot for SSL management.
 I also set up GitLab, automated backups, and even created an uninterruptible power supply (UPS) and electrical box for my servers.
 Feel free to ask if you want more details on this setup.

-### Cloud immudb

-While working with the immudb cloud API, I experienced intermittent issues where data uploads would sometimes fail due to too many requests.
-Records would disappear from the UI with only a red rectangle and exclamation mark as feedback.
-Providing a proper error message would significantly improve the user experience.

 ### Summary